-But what about other truck drivers and occupants who aren’t lucky to survive such accidents?
+You might have sustained minor injuries in your accident but what about other truck drivers and occupants who aren’t lucky to survive such accidents?
 Or, those who sustain life-altering and life-threatening long-term injuries and can’t work or provide for their families anymore?
-Sadly, the Federal Motor Carrier Safety Administration (FMCSA) reports that Pennsylvania hit the top 10 states with the highest average fatal truck accidents.
-Due to their sheer size, cargo capacity, and speed, these behemoths cause a lot more damage than the average vehicular accident.
+The Federal Motor Carrier Safety Administration (FMCSA) reports that Pennsylvania has the highest average fatal truck accidents in the tri-state area.

-According to the recent Pennsylvania Department of Transportation (PennDOT) report, cars caused 53% of all vehicular accidents – 111,604 – and 43.7% of all vehicular fatalities – 395.
-To be more precise, this report shows that 1,172 truck accidents were directly caused by passenger cars colliding or striking trucks.
-On top of that, 37% of all vehicular fatalities involved occupants of passenger cars.
+According to the most recent data from the Pennsylvania Department of Transportation, there were over 7,200 accidents involving large commercial trucks.
+The report further shows that cars caused 53 percent of all vehicular accidents in the Commonwealth and 43.7 percent of all vehicular fatalities.
+To be more precise, 1,172 truck accidents were directly caused by passenger cars colliding or striking trucks.
+On top of that, 37 percent of all vehicular fatalities involved occupants of passenger cars.

 Often, little is said regarding the truck occupants’ fatalities and injuries.
 Instead, more emphasis is laid on the passenger cars’ occupants.
-But, just like The National Highway Traffic Safety Administration (NHTSA) indicates, truck driver fatalities represent 2.4% of all vehicular traffic fatalities.
-Some good news, truck drivers are 233% less at risk to sustain life-threatening injuries.
+But, just like the National Highway Traffic Safety Administration (NHTSA) indicates, truck driver fatalities represent 2.4 percent of all vehicular traffic fatalities.
+Some good news is, truck drivers are 23 percent less at risk to sustain life-threatening injuries.
 Nonetheless, this fact didn’t prevent the 22 truck driver fatalities, according to a PennDOT report.

-Negligence and breaking rules and laws are the main factors that lead to truck accidents caused by cars.
-Regardless of where trucks are moving, passenger car drivers should exercise caution and observe all set rules and laws.
+Negligence and breaking laws are the main factors that lead to truck accidents caused by passenger vehicle drivers.
+Regardless of where trucks are moving, passenger vehicle drivers should exercise caution and observe all set rules and laws.
 If not, then they will be held accountable and at fault for the accident.

-Under these two factors, truck accidents caused by cars are as a result of;
+Truck crashes caused by cars are a result of:

 - Substance use and abuse

-- Mechanical issues due to poor maintenance, wear and tear, and faulty car design
+- Mechanical issues on either vehicle due to poor maintenance, wear and tear, and faulty car design

-When you get injured while dispensing your duties, Munley Law truck accident attorneys will help you file for workman’s compensation as a truck driver.
-You’ll get paid for lost wages and medical bills.
-Additionally, the ‘no-fault’ rule ensures your claim will get paid regardless of who is at fault for the truck accident.
+When you get injured while dispensing your duties as a truck driver, Munley Law truck accident attorneys will help you file for a workers’ compensation claim with your employer’s insurance company.
+Workers’ compensation will help pay for any lost wages and medical bills you received because of the trucking accident.
+Additionally, the “no-fault” rule ensures your workers’ comp claim will get paid regardless of who is at fault for the truck accident.

-Every accident is unique, so is the case and the settlement amount.
-Under PA law, the final value of your claim will depend on:
+You may also have a third party claim against the driver of the other vehicle, depending on whether the passenger vehicle driver is at fault for the accident.
+Every accident is unique, and so are the case and the settlement amounts.
+Under PA law, the final value of your truck accident claim will depend on:

 - Laws governing fault and negligence